Nice to meet you!

 Today we continue to enjoy the food we have been feeding our bodies but even more so the result of eating good, wholesome food.
 The best version of yourself is available when you start feeding to live.

-All fruits, vegetables, and most meats.
+All fruits, vegetables, and most meats/fish rotate on our grocery lists.
 Fruits and vegetables we will often buy organic but we don’t exclusive shop this way.
 I’ve just found what works for us and try to keep in mind the dirty dozen (list of foods to buy organic).

 Meats we limit include cured products; ham, bacon, and other pork products.
 When purchasing these products, we avoid sodium nitrate, MSG, and typically buy organic.